From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Additional Analyses

 \subsection{Budget Constraint Experiment}

 For a more direct comparison between DSPN and the supervised ACSA models, we designed a budget-constraining experiment.
 Specifically, we randomly selected ACSA labels for TripDMS and ASAP so that the supervised models have the same training label size as DSPN.
 In this setting, DSPN's performance is closer to the supervised models' performance~(Table \ref{tab:Budget}).
-In particular, DSPN outperforms both End2end-LTSM and End2end-CNN on ASAP.
+In particular, DSPN outperforms End2end-CNN on both dataset.
 Overall, the supervised models still outperform DSPN, but this is to be expected given that the labels used for training are ACSA labels.
 Recall that DSPN still performs RP and ACD on top of these ACSA results, while the benchmark models only learn ACSA.
 DSPN is trained to perform RP but is also able to perform ACSA in a way that is comparable to these supervised models under the same budget constraint.